asterycs/fem3d/README.md

 TODO:
 - The mesh file also needs to include information about the boundary nodes
-  - meshToPet works properly for matlab <= R2016a, in R2016b and newer its kind of broken (_no properties for e_).
-  - The [documentation](https://www.mathworks.com/help/pde/ug/pde.femesh.meshtopet.html) for meshToPet states its a legacy workflow and might not work
 - Draw-independent transparency for visualization__
 - Solver cleanup__